tarvihafatima/MySQL-to-GreenPlum-Data-Migration/README.md

 # MySQL-to-GreenPlum-Data-Migration
-This utility allows efficient table creation and data transfer from MySQL database platform to Greenplum.
+This utility allows efficient table creation and data transfer from MySQL database platform to Greenplum. <br />

 # Methods of Data Transfer
 This python utility helps transfer a table data from MySQL to GP using two options, PXF Reader and GPFDist.